Vindmn1234/NSF-funding-research-project-/README.md

 ## Links to Presentation and Final Report
-Below are the materials related to our team's presentations:
+Below are the materials related to our team's presentation as well as the final report:

 |  materials               | Link                                                                                           |
 |------------------------------|------------------------------------------------------------------------------------------------|